[Moderate revision–posted 1/6/23 (replaces 2/17/22 edition)]

 b.
 Employee Responsibility

-A state employee may not seek payment or reimbursement of a travel expense that the employee knows or reasonably should know is not reimbursable or payable.
+A state employee may not seek reimbursement of a travel expense that the employee knows or reasonably should know is not reimbursable or payable.
 A state employee shall immediately reimburse the state (through TTU) for any overpayment.

 3. General Provisions